undef16/llama-smart-proxy/README.md

 ### Prerequisites

 - Python 3.12+
-- For GPU support: NVIDIA GPU with CUDA drivers and pynvml library
+- For GPU support: NVIDIA GPU with CUDA compute capability 6.1+, CUDA drivers, and pynvml library
 - For CPU-only operation: No additional requirements

 ### Setup